llvm/llvm-project/flang/docs/Directives.md

 with array expressions.

 ## Semantics
-Dirctives that are associated with constructs must appear in the same section as the construct they are associated with, for example loop directives must appear in the executable section as the loops appear there.
+Directives that are associated with constructs must appear in the same section as the construct they are associated with, for example loop directives must appear in the executable section as the loops appear there.
 To facilitate this the parse tree is corrected to move such directives that appear in the specification part into the execution part.

 When a directive that must be associated with a construct appears, a search forward from that directive to the next non-directive construct is performed to check that that construct matches the expected construct for the directive.
 Skipping other intermediate directives allows multiple directives to appear on